Robust Cross-View Gait Recognition with Evidence: A Discriminant Gait GAN (DiGGAN) Approach: Experiments

 \section{Experiments}

-In this section, we systematically evaluated our method on two datasets, the OU-ISIR Gait Database, Multi-View Large Population Dataset (OU-MVLP) \cite{OU-MVLP2018} and CASIA-B \cite{casiab}.
+In this section, we systematically evaluated our method on two most popular cross-view gait datasets, the OU-ISIR Gait Database, Multi-View Large Population Dataset (OU-MVLP) \cite{OU-MVLP2018} and CASIA-B \cite{casiab}.
 It is worth noting that the OU-LP \cite{OUISIR_LP} and USF \cite{USF_baseline} datasets are not used in this paper due to lack of large view changes.

-To evaluate the performance of our proposed method, we mainly focus on the cross-view identification under the \textit{cooperative setting} \cite{OU-MVLP2018}, where the gallery has a uniform camera view angle.
-We also studied the \textit{uncooperative setting} \cite{OU-MVLP2018}, where the gallery contains unknown views and following \cite{OU-MVLP2018}, we randomly select one out of all the view angles for each test subject in gallery.
-Moreover, we explored the effect of the triplet-loss to the performance of our framework.
-Specifically, we also demonstrated the generated gait images for unseen views, which may serve as important evidence for forensic application.
-To the best of our knowledge, this is the first work that is flexible (any-to-any view generation) at such a fine level.
+To evaluate the performance of our proposed method, we mainly focus on the following aspects: \begin{itemize} \item Cross-view identification under the \textit{cooperative setting}, where the gallery has a uniform camera view angle. \item Cross-view identification under the \textit{uncooperative setting}, where the gallery contains unknown views. \item Effects of local enhancers on view invariant feature $\bm{z}$. \item Gait Evidence Generation \end{itemize}

 In the following, we will in turn introduce each of them.
+For all the experimental results, the DiGGAN model is trained, if not specified differently, with the triplet loss as the local enhancer on $\bm{z}$.